Capital punishment in Ohio: History

+In 1913, the Death House was specifically curated to house the electric chair ("Old Sparky"), alongside other death row inmates.
+Under this invention and establishment, many botched executions still occurred using the new, fatal method.

+The 31st inmate executed in Ohio since 1999, Marvallous Keene, was the 1000th person to be executed by lethal injection since its first use for executions by the U.S. in 1982.

+On November 21, 2001, Ohio revised and amended the code of criminal prosecution by abolishing the use of electrocution as an authorized method of execution.
+This would leave lethal injection as the only remaining method of execution in the state.
+Similar statutory provisions to the death penalty were also taken by 10 other states at the time.
+As of December 31, 2001, Ohio, along with 36 states, utilized lethal injection as the predominant form of execution across the country.

-On July 1, 2011, Lundbeck, the Danish pharmaceutical company that holds the sole license to manufacture pentobarbital in the United States, announced that its distributors would deny distribution of pentobarbital to U.S. prisons that carry out the death penalty by lethal injection.
-Ohio used up its supply of pentobarbital on September 25, 2013, with the execution of Harry Mitts Jr. On January 16, 2014, Ohio executed Dennis McGuire who was convicted of raping and then murdering 22-year-old Joy Stewart who was 30 weeks pregnant, becoming the first U.S. inmate to be executed with a combination of the drugs midazolam and hydromorphone.
+On July 1, 2011, Lundbeck, the Danish pharmaceutical company that holds the sole licence to manufacture pentobarbital in the United States, announced that its distributors would deny distribution of pentobarbital to U.S. prisons that carry out the death penalty by lethal injection.
+The state's last dose of pentobarbital was used on September 25, 2013, to carry out the execution of Harry Mitts Jr., who was condemned for the murders of his white neighbour's African-American boyfriend and a white police officer.
+On January 16, 2014, Ohio executed Dennis McGuire who was convicted of raping and then murdering 22-year-old Joy Stewart who was 30 weeks pregnant, becoming the first U.S. inmate to be executed with a combination of the drugs midazolam and hydromorphone.
 The effects of this combination of drugs on the body are controversial and not well understood.
 McGuire took 25 minutes to die, an unusually long time for an execution, being among the longest since Ohio resumed capital punishment in 1999.

 In January 2015, the Ohio Department of Rehabilitation and Correction announced that all executions scheduled for the remainder of that year would be postponed due to the lack of availability of required drugs.
 In October 2015, the department further announced that Governor John Kasich had granted additional reprieves to all inmates due to be executed in 2016 for the same reason.
 Executions resumed in Ohio on July 26, 2017, when the state executed murderer Ronald Phillips.